KG7QIN/graylog-sidecar/README.md

-# Graylog Sidecar
+# Graylog Sidecar Collector
 Docker image for Graylog Sidecar Collector using filebeat

-NOTE:  This has been updated to use Graylog Sidecar Collector 0.1.6
+#### NOTE:  This has been updated to use Graylog Sidecar Collector 0.1.6

 ## Sidecar and collector logging